Davis Square: Arts and culture

-As Somerville continues to evolve, Davis Square was clearly the vanguard of revitalization and change.
-In the past three decades, Davis has become a vibrant regional center for retail, nightlife, dining and more.
-Davis Square is a prime business location with over 200 businesses including healthcare and high-tech corporations, national non-profits, and media offices.
+In the past three decades, Davis has become a regional center for retail, nightlife, and dining.
+Davis Square contains over 200 businesses including healthcare and high-tech corporations, national non-profits, and media offices.
 Boston Magazine notes half a dozen food and entertainment establishments dating from before the Red Line still extant in 2012, including the Somerville Theatre, The Rosebud, McKinnon's Meat Market, and a candlepin bowling alley.

 The Somerville Theatre shows movies, live performances, and hosted a satellite gallery of the Museum of Bad Art until a 2019 renovation.

 The Public Radio International show, Living on Earth is recorded in its studios in Davis Square.
 For five years, the Jimmy Tingle Off-Broadway Theater boasted a variety of nationally and regionally known acts, both comedic and musical, including Jimmy Tingle himself, but closed at the end of October 2007.

 Davis Square is host to several popular festivals and events throughout the year.
 The Somerville Arts Council's popular ArtBeat festival takes place here every year on the third weekend of July, while the HONK!
 Festival of activist brass bands occurs here every October.
 During the summer months there are free public folk dances.